 If you are thinking about visiting El Paso and have qualms about the safety of the city, we got you covered.
 We deep dived into the statistics, crime reports and talked to the residents of the city to give you a better understanding of how safe the safe the city really is.

 El Paso Crime Stats

 If you only look at the statistics, El Paso is a safe place to visit.
-According to crime statistics released by the FBI, San Jose had the 75th highest Violent Crime rate in the country in 2019, 378.85 incidents per 100,000 residents.
+According to crime statistics released by the FBI, El Paso’s violent crime rate of 378.85 incidents per 100,000 residents, ranked 75th place.
 It came one place above Austin and San Jose, which ranked 73rd and 74th place for violent crime.
-It also ranked 92nd for Property Crime rate in the country, 1,818.88 per 100,000 residents.
+It also ranked 92nd for property crime rate in the country, 1,818.88 per 100,000 residents.

 The average violent crime rate for the United States is 366.7 per 100,000 residents and the average property crime rate for the United States is 2,109.9 per 100,000 residents.

 El Paso’s violent crime rate is slightly higher than the national average and it’s property crime rate is l3% less than the national average.

 El Paso has the 3rd lowest violent crime rate and 2nd lowest property crime rate for a city with over 500k people in the United States.